Syncrude: Pollution

 Air releases of combined gases without volatile organic compounds (VOCs) by Syncrude Canada in 2005 were 129,741,321 (kg) in total, including ammonia (4,302,361 kg), sulphuric acid (1,129,425 kg), xylene (501,461 kg), etc. The company was also ranked as having the seventh highest air releases of combined gases (without VOC) in Canada in 2005.
 Syncrude's Mildred Lake Plant Site is the largest greenhouse gas emitter in Canada emitting 12,359,420 tonnes of CO2 equivalent in 2012.
+It remains Canada's largest greenhouse-gas emitter in 2021.

 Research published in 2019 indicated that the intensity of CO2 emissions at the Syncrude Mildred Lake site may be 123% larger than calculations from publicly reported data would indicate.

 Oil sands tailings pond water

 Syncrude is a member of Canada's Oil Sands Innovation Alliance (COSIA), an alliance of oil sands producers formed in 2012, who share research on Environmental Priority Areas (EPAs) such as tailing pond water and greenhouse gases.
 One of the major challenges facing COSIA is the treatment of oil sands tailings pond water.
 "Tailings are the sand, silt, clay and water found naturally in oil sands that remain following the mining and bitumen extraction process."
 The problem stems from the hot water process used by Suncor and Syncrude to extract bitumen from the Athabasca Oil Sands which produce large quantities of tailings pond sludge which remains stable for decades.
 By 1990 it was considered to be the "imminent environmental constraint to future use of the hot water process."

 Syncrude also contributes to the industry-funded Joint Oil sands Monitoring Program which was created in 2012 and managed by the federal and Alberta governments.

 According to a 2013 article published in Environmental Science: Processes & Impacts, the tailings ponds contain toxic chemicals such as "naphthenic acids (NAs) and process chemicals (e.g., alkyl sulphates, quaternary ammonium compounds, and alkylphenol ethoxylates)."
 The study used the computer program (CXTFIT) to evaluate the transport behaviour of these contaminants through the foundation as well as underground.
 The chemicals seep "through the foundation of the tailings pond to the subsurface, potentially affecting the quality of groundwater."

 In an article accepted for publication in Environmental Science and Technology journal in January 2014, Environment Canada's Richard Frank and his team of scientists confirmed that, using new technology, they were able to "fingerprint the mix of groundwater chemicals in the area" proving that oil sands tailings pond water had leached into groundwater and the Athabasca River.
 The study undertaken by a new federal-provincial oil sands monitoring program used new $1.6-million technology acquired in 2010.
 The equipment is able to "fingerprint chemicals and trace them back to where they came from."